 What Type of Plywood is Best for Cabinets?

 Choosing the best type of plywood for cabinets and cupboards depends on where they will reside, how you want them to look, and what finish you want to apply.
-For example, the best plywood for bathroom cabinets will be different compared with bedrooms or living areas.
+For example, the best plywood for bathroom cabinets will be different from that for bedrooms or living areas.

-In general, it’s best to use Marine Grade plywood of category A or B with a thickness of ½ inch (or 2mm).
+In general, it’s best to use Marine-Grade plywood of category A or B with a thickness of ½ inches (or 2mm).
 This type of plywood is strong, durable, moisture-resistant, and has a smooth finish suitable for sanding, painting, and staining.

-It’s best used for bathroom, kitchen, garage, basement, or utility room cabinets, including wall hanging cabinets.
-This is because it has a high resistance to moisture and humidity without warping or bending.
+It’s best used for bathroom, kitchen, garage, basement, or utility room cabinets, including wall-hanging cabinets.
+This is because it is highly resistant to moisture and humidity without warping or bending.

-However, if you plan to build cabinets for bedrooms, hallways, living areas, or lofts, Cabinet Grade plywood is just as suitable and is often available for a lower price than Marine Grade.
+However, if you plan to build cabinets for bedrooms, hallways, living areas, or lofts, Cabinet-Grade plywood is just as suitable and is often available for a lower price than Marine-Grade Plywood.

 Because these areas are not naturally humid, they don’t require the moisture-resistance of Marine Grade.
 Categories of A, AA, B, or C are best for these types of cabinet construction.

-Grades range from A-D, with A being the highest quality, so A or AA will give the smoothest finish and best appearance overall.
+Grades range from A to D, with A being the highest quality.
+So, A or AA will give the smoothest finish and best overall appearance.

 Best Plywood for Cabinets & Cupboards: A Summary